 Joseph: North America

-Ephraim: United States of America, East, North & West
+Ephraim: United States of America, East, North and West

 Half tribe of East Manasseh (Gilead, Machir): Canada